 By: William Milliot

-For many practitioners, regenerative agriculture is a hands-in-the-dirt sort of affair.
+For many practitioners, regenerative agriculture is a hands-in-the-dirt affair.
 They study soil conditions by picking it up in their hands and smelling it for biological activity, or pulling off a blade of grass and chewing it to gauge sugar content.
 They decide critical factors like stocking rates, rest time for plant recovery, or paddock size relative to potential forage based on time-tested ‘guesstimates.’
 And, if they’re doing it right, they grow a productive and resilient relationship with their land built on personal and intuitive interplay that’s as genuine as any ever-evolving love affair.

 But that doesn’t mean there’s no place for in-depth and rigorous science in this intimate relationship.
 Even the most experienced rancher will admit there are plenty of mysteries lurking in the depths of their pastures and are always open to support in finding direction.
 That’s why we’re happy to team up with other science organizations and institutions that support the kind of research that can bring answers and guidance to land/manager partnerships.